makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 Come back to the `register.php` page again and try registering again *with a different email*.
 You will see that the app allows you to re-register.

 In the next section, I’ll show you how to prevent re-registration using browser fingerprinting integrated with your PHP application.
-Before you continue, be sure to wipe your database clean to prevent any conflicts.
+Before you continue, wipe your database clean to avoid any conflicts.

 ### Using Fingerprint

-[Fingerprint]() is a fingerprinting service that uses a combination of fingerprinting, cookies, server-side techniques, and machine learning to generate a browser fingerprint that is up to [99.5% accurate](https://dev.fingerprint.com/docs/understanding-our-995-accuracy).
+[Fingerprint](<>) is a device identification and browser fingerprinting service that uses a combination of fingerprinting, cookies, server-side techniques, and machine learning to generate a browser fingerprint that is up to [99.5% accurate](https://dev.fingerprint.com/docs/understanding-our-995-accuracy).

 To get started with Fingerprint, you will need a [Fingerprint Pro account](https://dashboard.fingerprint.com/signup).
 If you do not have an account, you can start a free account with no credit card required.